JsonCodeChina/learngit/readme.txt

+git is free software
+here is git learing
-here is a git test
+here is test